zeruhur/loner/en/loner_v3.md

 - A numerical rating or score (*+2 Strength* is not a Tag).
 - A passive trait that never impacts play (*Nice Person* isn’t a strong Tag unless it changes outcomes).

-Think of Tags as **narrative signposts**—they describe things in a way that directly affects the unfolding story.
+Think of Tags as **narrative signposts** — they describe things in a way that directly affects the unfolding story.

 ## Before the Adventure